 For the purpose of retention, university academic good standing for degree-seeking students is defined as a minimum cumulative GPA of 2.00.
 This standard is in effect for all students, regardless of catalog year, beginning in fall 2013.

 A student who does not maintain the minimum GPA standard is placed on academic probation or is disqualified.
 A student on academic probation is in conditional good standing and is permitted to enroll.

 Students on academic probation must meet with an academic success specialist to discuss academic success strategies for the subsequent semester and will be required to take UNI 220 Academic Refresher.
-In addition, students who have fewer than 24 credit hours will be required to participate in the ASU Pathway for Achieving Student Success Program.
+In addition, students who have fewer than 24 credit hours will be required to participate in the ASU Pathway for Achieving Student Success program.
 Students who successfully complete UNI 220 and participate in the PASS program will get an additional semester of academic probation before being disqualified.
-More information on the PASS program can be found here: https://studentsuccess.asu.edu/pass.
+More information on the PASS program can be found here: https://studentsuccess.asu.edu/success-programs/pass.